istio/istio.io/content/docs/concepts/security/index.md

 Authorization permissive mode could be set on both global authorization configuration and individual policies.
-When setting permissive mode on global authorization configuration, all policies will be in permissive mode regardless its own mode; otherwise If the global authorization configuration is set to `ENFORCED`, the enforcement mode set on individual policy takes effect.
+When setting permissive mode on global authorization configuration, all policies will be in permissive mode regardless its own mode.
+Otherwise If the global authorization configuration is set to `ENFORCED`, the enforcement mode set on individual policy takes effect.
+If not specified, both global authorization configuration and individual policies are in `ENFORCED` mode by default.

 In the following example, Istio authorization permissive mode is set on global configuration level.